phuongnq/beautiful-jekyll/_posts/2018-01-27-web-scraper-with-nextjs.md

 > What is NextJS?

-NextJS is a *NodeJS framework* that allows us to write server-rendering *React* web application.
+NextJS is a *NodeJS framework* that allows us to write *server-side rendering React* web application.

 So there are two keywords here: **server-side rendering** and **React**.